walbeck85/AttentHive/README.md

 - Open an issue in the GitHub repository
 - Describe the problem, steps to reproduce, and your environment (OS, Node version, database choice)

-Formal support channels (email, chat, etc.) are still to be determined for early versions of Mimamori.
+Formal support channels (email, chat, etc.) are still to be determined for early versions of AttentHive.

 ---